 5. Continue taking notes

 Your Zettelkasten isn’t something that you create once.
-Much like your own brain, it’s a living and constantly-evolving thing.
-So once you have the basics set up, commit to continuing to add to it.
+Much like your own brain, it’s a living, ever-evolving thing.
+So once you have the basics set up, commit to to adding to it.

-What are the benefits of the Zettelkasten method of notetaking?
+What are the benefits of the Zettelkasten method?

-The Zettelkasten method might sound a little more involved than your current “system” (can we even call it a system?) of sticky notes and jumbled spreadsheets.
+The Zettelkasten method is probably more involved than your current “system,” whatever it may be.
 And while creating your own Zettelkasten might have a little bit of a learning curve, it’s well worth it in exchange for the benefits it offers.

 Less information overload and more lightbulb moments